What do I do Found Baby Bird On The Ground 8 Steps You Should Know

 For birds, the nest can be a dangerous place.
 Predators can attack the whole brood, leaving an unsuccessful nesting season.

-While it is understandable, why one would want to help young birds, the best thing to do, unfortunately, is to leave them alone.
+While it is understandable, why one would want to help young birds, the best course of action, unfortunately, is to leave them alone.

 In certain cases, the best thing to do is place the bird in a small box with a soft lining and cover it with a cloth to lessen the stress.